-Before reading the current incarnation of our bylaws please keep three things in mind:
+Before reading the current incarnation of our bylaws please keep a few things in mind:

 Recovery Innovations for Pursuing Peer Leadership and Empowerment